 - Have a game plan: Map out your recovery journey concretely.
 Know how you’re going to proceed and what changes are needed to make recovery a sustainable life choice.

 No matter where you are in the recovery process, you’re not alone.
-For help with your recovery or answers to your questions, contact Gateway Foundation today.
+For help with your recovery or answers to your questions, contact Gateway today.